Serious Traffic Crimes

 Additionally, certain traffic offenses that resulted in a conviction can lead to an annual surcharge for three years from the date of conviction.
 These offenses are not assigned points because they automatically receive the surcharge.
 These offenses include:

 - Second or subsequent DWI – $1,500 surcharge

 - DWI with blood alcohol concentration level of .16 or more – $2,000 surcharge

 - Driving with an invalid license – $250 surcharge

 An individual may receive a reduction of one point per year for each year they have not accumulated any points.

-In addition to receiving points and paying surcharges for certain offenses, an individual can receive jail or prison sentences and fines for certain criminal traffic offenses, depending on the degree of the offense, whether the offense resulted in death or serious bodily injury, whether the offense resulted in property damage and/or whether the alleged offender has any previous criminal history.
+In addition to receiving points and paying surcharges for certain offenses, an individual can receive jail or prison sentences and fines for certain criminal traffic offenses.
+This is depending on the degree of the offense, whether the offense resulted in death or serious bodily injury, whether the offense resulted in property damage and/or whether the alleged offender has any previous criminal history.

 - A conviction for reckless driving can result in a misdemeanor offense, which is punishable by a fine up to $200 and/or a jail sentence up to 30 days.

 - Driving with a suspended license can result in a Class C, B or A misdemeanor.
 A Class C misdemeanor is punishable by a fine up to $500.
 A Class B misdemeanor is punishable by a fine not more than $2,000 and/or a jail sentence up to 180 days.
 A Class A misdemeanor is punishable by a fine up to $4,000 and/or a jail sentence not more than one year.